AndreBaltazar8/ablac/docs/toolchain.md

 # `ablac` toolchain interface

 The final tool is one self-hosted native `ablac` executable.
-C emission remains an optional bootstrap/debug backend in `bootstrap/compiler/main.ab`, not part of the production `orc_main.ab` compiler graph or the normal user workflow.
+C emission remains an optional bootstrap/debug backend in `src/main.ab`, not part of the production `orc_main.ab` compiler graph or the normal user workflow.

+The public `ablac` launcher resolves compiler-owned standard-library and runtime sources from its toolchain root, independently of the caller's working directory.
+Installed or custom layouts may override that root with `ABLA_SYSROOT`; `ABLA_STDLIB` remains available as a narrower standard-library override.
+Project inputs, outputs, and caches continue to use project or invocation-relative paths.

 ```sh
 ablac build app.ab -o build/app